NKI-CCB/bcm3/README.md

 ## Installing BCM3

 #### Platforms
-BCM3 is actively used on both Linux and Windows; and works with GCC and Visual Studio (community edition or other).
-It may also work on MacOS, but that hasn't been tested recently.
+BCM3 should work on Windows, Linux and Mac; with Visual Studio, GCC or clang.
+For Visual Studio the community edition is sufficient.

 #### Dependencies:
 The following dependencies are required: